derykmakgill/511/draft.md

 In other words, if a form of money is not acceptable by all because it is, for example, too expensive to use for most daily transactions or to divide into smaller pieces, it's not good money.
 It's not as marketable as a money that is, as Rothbard writes in the same section, "more divisible into smaller units..." and "more transportable over large distances."

+This has important implications for how we understand the different forks of Bitcoin then.

 ## The real digital gold

 ### Relevant books